mkKreations/Tutorials/README.md

 ## Features

-- Presents library of topics with collectionView using orthogonal scrolling
+- Presents library of topics with collection views using orthogonal scrolling
 - Mixes frames and auto layout for flexible layouts
-- Uses diffable snapshots to animate user-updated state of collectionViews
+- Uses diffable snapshots to animate user-updated state of collection views
-- Loads raw data from a custom plist
+- Loads raw data from a custom `pList` file
 - Light/Dark mode compatible